We increased organic traffic by 180% with minimal costs. The site is now one of the leaders in its niche.

 These pages contained little unique content, so the search engine considered them duplicates.
 We marked the problem as a priority and started preparing the terms of reference.

 NB!
-We must not forget that the content must provide the user with useful information to evoke interest and help choose a ticket.
+We must not forget that the content must provide the user with a useful source of information to evoke interest and help choose a ticket for booking.

 In the tourism business, this can be: